mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ### Task Parallelism

 Task parallelism involves splitting the AI workload into multiple tasks and processing each task in parallel.
 This is useful for AI workloads that involve multiple independent tasks, such as autonomous driving.
 By processing the tasks in parallel, AI accelerators can reduce the time it takes to complete complex tasks and improve overall performance.
-Task parallelism is commonly used in AI accelerators to accelerate tasks like object detection and video analysis.
+Task parallelism is often used in AI accelerators for tasks like object detection and video analysis.

 ![task parallelism](assets/img/inference_2/task_parallelism.png)